truenas/documentation/content/SCALE/Credentials/DirectoryServices/Idmap.md

 ![IdmapSCALE](/images/SCALE/IdmapSCALE.png "Idmap Window")

-Users can click *Add* in the *Idmap* window to configure backends, or click on an already existing Idmap to edit it.
+Users can click *Add* in the *Idmap* window to configure backends or click on an already existing Idmap to edit it.

 ![AddIdmapSCALE](/images/SCALE/AddIdmapSCALE.png "Add Idmap Form")